BjornL1/heritage-housing/README.md

 ## Business Requirements

+In the following sections the business requirements will be explained, firstly a section describing the background followed by a problem statement, finally a description of the business case.

+### Background
+//
 As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.
+//

+A fictional individual, Lydia Doe, has received an inheritance from a deceased great-grandfather.
+Included in the inheritance are four houses located in Ames, Iowa, USA.
+Although Lydia has an excellent understanding of property prices in her home country of Belgium, she fears that basing her estimates for property worth on her current knowledge of the Iowan market might lead to inaccurate appraisals.
+What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.

+Lydia needs help if she is to maximize the sales price for the inherited properties.
+She decides to ask a Data Practitioner for help.
+Her reasons for doing so are:

+She doesn't know the worth of the properties and does not want to take the risk of inaccurate pricing estimation, since there is potentially a reasonable amount of money to be made or lost when selling the four properties.
+She is also interested in predicting the sale price from any house in Ames, Iowa in case of future property ownership in that area.
+From searching the Internet, Lydia found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+You will build a Data Web App to predict the sales price from the four houses based on the house attributes.
+The business requirements are:

+The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.
+The client is interested in predicting the house sales price from her four inherited houses, and any other house in Ames, Iowa.
+Deliver a dashboard that meets the above requirements.
+//

+Our client has ineheritaed 4 houses in Iowa USA, the client is living in Belgium and wish to know how to maximize sale prices for the properties.
+Futhermore the client wish to know the sale price for any other property in the area.
+She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

+### Problem statement
+// Section from template
 Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.

-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+//

+### Requirements
 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+//

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them).

 The price is dependent on the properties age
  - Validate TBC